JonRdA/sudoku/README.md

 ## TODO
 * I/O of arguments
-  * Option `-f` for file `-n` for new and no option for user input `-o` for output
+  * Option `-f` reading from file `-o` output file & `-i` manual input
-  * Implement argument separation and protection
+  * File reading writting
-  * File reading
+  * User input, can rows be printed after input, already formatted?

-* Actual recursive solving
+## DOUBTS
-* Branch implementation with rows and subgrids
+* Use flag for options, or call functions from getopt switch?